Recruitment Program

 Demo Days in Morro Bay - January and February

-Pale Kai will be offering FREE Saturday morning demonstration and recruitment sessions at Coleman Beach in Morro Bay to get you in a canoe and on the water.
+Pale Kai will be offering FREE* Sunday morning demonstration sessions at Coleman Beach in Morro Bay to get you in a canoe and on the water.
 Join us for a fun intro to outrigger canoe paddling.

 Reach out to join@palekai.org if you have questions.